anuket-project/anuket-specifications/doc/common/glossary.md

 - **Flavor Geometry:** Flavor sizing such as number of vCPUs, RAM, disk, etc.

-- **Hugepages:** Physical memory is partitioned and accessed using the basic page unit (in Linux default size of 4 KB).
-Hugepages, typically 2 MB and 1GB size, allows large amounts of memory to be utilised with reduced overhead.
+- **Huge pages:** Physical memory is partitioned and accessed using the basic page unit (in Linux default size of 4 KB).
+Huge pages, typically 2 MB and 1GB size, allows large amounts of memory to be utilised with reduced overhead.
 In an NFV environment, huge pages are critical to support large memory pool allocation for data packet buffers.
 This results in fewer Translation Lookaside Buffers (TLB) lookups, which reduces the virtual to physical pages address translations.
 Without huge pages enabled high TLB miss rates would occur thereby degrading performance.

 - **Server:** For the OpenStack Compute API, a _*server*_ is a virtual machine (VM), a physical machine (bare metal) or a container.